Coal Creek Serpentinite (Texas geology): Geology

 Coal Creek Serpentinite is a large tabular body of serpentinized harzburgite.
-It is in tectonic contact with the enclosing metaigneous rocks and shows a complex history of serpentinization, metamorphism, and deformation.
-It is highly highly foliated and intruded by numerous thin metabasaltic dikes that show metasomatic alteration zones at their margins.
+It is in tectonic contact with the enclosing meta-igneous rocks and shows a complex history of serpentinization, metamorphism, and deformation.
+It is highly foliated and intruded by numerous thin metabasaltic dikes that show metasomatic alteration zones at their margins.
 The serpentinite varies widely in color, texture, and structure.
 In color, it exhibits various shades of green, ranging from light yellowish green through dark green to very dark-colored rocks with a greenish cast.

 The Coal Creek Serpentinite is typically composed of lizardite cross-cut by secondary veins of chrysotile and layers of accessory magnetite, tremolite, talc, chlorite, and relict chromite.
 The massive specimens of this serpentinite exhibit a lizardite mesh texture that represent pseudomorphs after olivine, pyroxene, and minor metamorphic amphibole.
 The presence of olivine, orthopyroxene, and anthophyllite in two specimens suggest that the Coal Creek Serpentinite is metamorphosed harzburgite.
 This is interpreted to indicate that the serpentinite is the highly altered ultramafic tectonite portion of an ophiolite.

 The contacts of the Coal Creek Serpentinite with the surrounding metamorphosed igneous rocks consists entirely of shear zones.
 Its southern edge is bordered by the Big Branch Gneiss except along Big Branch Creek where it lies adjacent to a small sliver of Packsaddle Schist.
 Along its northern margin, the Big Branch Gneiss and Packsaddle Schist are in contact with this body of serpentinite.